DsosaH/osticket-postconfg/README.md

 </p>
 <p>
   Here we can create any role we want with any permission we need it to have, for example: We need a role that has the same power as an Admin and can do any changes as needed, we'll call it **SuperAdmin**.<br>
-  As said before, we want this role to have as much permissions as possible, so we'll check all the boxes we can and then add the role.
+  As said before, we want this role to have as many permissions as possible, so we'll check all the boxes we can and then add the role.
 </p>
 <p>